"The Sacrifice" Book Review

 I'm a big fan of familiarity and characters in a series of books.
 That doesn't mean I won't read outside of a certain universe, laws no. But there are certain authors whose next part of a particular series I eagerly look forward to and will put off anything else until I devour that next novel.
 Generally you'll find this in the thriller genre, like Lee Child's "Jack Reacher" line or Robert Crais' "Elvis Cole" series, and not so much in horror.
 There just isn't a lot of continuing storylines in our beloved genre.
 Fortunately, we have Charlie Higson's "The Enemy" series.

 The Sacrifice marks the fourth book in this ever-growing "The Enemy" universe.
 It all started with The Enemy, which was followed by The Dead and The Fear.
-The first three novels were very enjoyable, so I expected the same from the latest and I was not disappointed.
+The first three novels are very enjoyable, so I expected the same from the latest and I was not disappointed.

 The starting point for The Sacrifice is almost immediately after The Fear, and we join Small Sam and his friend The Kid in the search for Sam's sister Ella.
 Of course, this is now a world where the all of the adults have been stricken with a sickness that makes them hunger for the surviving children, so Sam's journey will not be easy.
 Fortunately, the adults are a bit dense and have a one-track mind, so they are unable to plan too well.
 Oh, wait; there's that St. George guy.
 He's organizing the grown-ups into one massive horde of flesh eaters.
 To make matters worse, Sam's search takes him through the castle of Mad Matt and his cult.
 Yeah, Sam and The Kid have their work cut out for them.